About the content

 About the author: Bev Thurber, PhD

 I am an independent scholar whose research focuses on the history of ice skating.
-My book on bone skates has just been published by McFarland, and I’m working on a number of smaller writing projects.
+My book on bone skates has been published by McFarland, and I’m working on a number of other writing projects.

 I have four degrees in four different fields and have studied in three countries.
 I was a professor at Shimer College from 2009 until 2017, when it was acquired by North Central College.
 And yes, I still skate.